qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 * `key`: The name of the plugin to activate when the entry is clicked, i.e. `LayerTree`.
 Also used to lookup the the label for the entry from the translations, using the `appmenu.items.<key>` message identifier (see <a href="#translations">Managing translations</a>).
 * `icon`: The icon of the entry, either a name (without the `.svg` extension) of an icon in `icons/`, or `:/<path_to_asset>` containing the path relative to `assetsPath` of an asset image.
 * `themeWhitelist`: Optional, allows specifying a whitelist of theme names for which the entry should be visible.
-* `mapClickAction`: Optional, allows specifying whether a click in the map while the plugin is active should result in an identify query (`"mapClickAction": "identify"`), in the plugin being deactivated (`"mapClickAction": "unset"`), or whether no particular action should be performed (default).
-(Warning: `"mapClickAction"` should be `null` or omitted for plugins which handle mouse events on the map themselves).
+* `mapClickAction`: Optional, takes precedence over the `mapClickAction` setting specified in the plugin configuration block, if any.
+See above.
 * `mode`: Optional, depending on the plugin, a mode can be configured to launch the plugin directly in a specific mode.
 For instance, the `Measure` plugin supports specifying the measurement mode (`Point`, `LineString`, `Polygon`).

 Additionally, entries opening external URLs can be defined as follows: